By now, most businesses are collecting customer feedback in some capacity.

 Don’t let potential customers walk away, it’s time to stop removing negative feedback and prove how much you care about your customers’ experience.

-3. Negative feedback gives you an opportunity to turn unhappy customers into loyal ones
+3. Bad reviews give you an opportunity to turn unhappy customers into loyal ones

 By leaving a negative review, your upset customer is giving you a chance to make the situation better.
 The ball’s in your court, it’s your responsibility to turn the negative into positive, and change their mind.